jrehor/kcc/README.md

 ### what

 `k` is a remarkable piece of software that has many faces.
-For now lets say it is simply an interpreter of a computer language.
+For now lets say it is an interpreter of a computer language.
 A language that is very powerful.

 The source of its power stems from the fact that k was designed from ground up primarily as a *tool of thought*.
 The vocabulary, syntax and the choice of abstractions offered by the language drive you to think about problems in a focused, clear and uncluttered way that quickly takes you to efficient and elegant solutions.
 And the reason why thinking in terms of this language is so effective is absolutely nothing supernatural.
 Is captured in a proverb that predates history and is known to all cultures: brevity is a soul of wit.

 Indeed, k programs tend to be very *concise*, the syntax of the language is very *terse*, and k programmers have no idea what you mean when you say “boilerplate code”.
 Unlike in most software development workflows, a k programmer spends most of his time thinking about the problem rather than typing stuff into the terminal and browsing the source code tree.
 In humans, such mechanical activities are known to interfere with abstract thinking and greatly impair their focus — and k minimizes these losses for you.

-All of k programming takes place in *REPL*, the concept which requires little introduction these days, but is actually much older than many software developers tend to think.
-It has been around for at least 50 years, and is known as *dialogue approach*, a live conversation between a human and machine, a flow of questions and answers.
-And in k, this conversation is much more fluent than in any other modern REPL-driven system you may be familiar with, because the questions are short and the answers are fast.
-This is the essence of *the way of k*, an experience that all k programmers consider immensely aesthetically and intellectually satisfying.
-This is why people who write software in k *love their jobs*, and this has nothing to do with their paychecks.

 ### how

 In addition to being an excellent tool to assist efficient thinking, k is also an astonishingly efficient computer language.
 The entire system, a tiny binary executable only 100 kilobytes in size without a single external dependency that fits comfortably in the cache of a commodity CPU, implements a selection of fundamental algorithms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
 The inner components of the system are polished to fit together and complement each other to deliver performance which many outsiders find very difficult to believe at first.
 It is also not uncommon for k newcomers to experience total shock when they first realize what kind of power they can wield with just a few precise keystrokes.

+All of k programming takes place in *REPL*, a concept which requires little introduction these days, but is actually much older than many seem to think.
+It has been around for at least 50 years, and is known as *dialogue approach*, a live conversation between a human and machine as a flow of questions and answers.
+And in k, this conversation is much more fluent than in any other modern REPL-driven system you may be familiar with, because the questions are short and the answers are fast.
+This is the essence of *the way of k*, an experience that all k programmers consider immensely aesthetically and intellectually satisfying.
+This is why people who write software in k *love their jobs*, and this has nothing to do with their paychecks.

 ## exodus